namakshenas/RHS_Robustness/README.md

 # RHS Robustness
-### A toy example: A facility location allocation problem
+### A toy example: A facility location-allocation problem

 To supply a commodity to customers, it will be first stored at  $`\textcolor{blue}{m}`$ potential facilities and then be transported to $`\textcolor{blue}{n}`$ customers.